ni/nimi-python/docs/niscope/attributes.rst

     Specifies whether to cache the value of attributes.
 When caching is  enabled, the instrument driver keeps track of the current instrument  settings and avoids sending redundant commands to the instrument.
 Thus,  you can significantly increase execution speed.
     The instrument driver can choose to always cache or to never cache  particular attributes regardless of the setting of this attribute.
     The default value is VI_TRUE.
-Use niScope_InitWithOptions  to override this value.
+Use :py:meth:`niscope.Session._init_with_options`  to override this value.

     The following table lists the characteristics of this property.